Shriya-20/Gesture-Recogniton-in-Game-Development/README.md

 | 3DCNN-4 layers + ConvLSTM-1      | Adam (0.0001)  | 87.85%   | Least misclassification |
 | 3DCNN-4 layers + ConvLSTM-2      | Adadelta (1.0) | 90.55%   | Best accuracy and class separation |

 Some points about the architecture are mentioned here.
-Refer notebook for more details about architecture.
+Refer my notebook for more details about architecture.

 The models were evaluated on validation data.